 - Create an electronic signature (see “How do I create an Adobe Digital ID (electronic signature) to sign PDF documents?” above) if you have not already.

 - When you click a PDF document link to open it within the Trainee Enrollment Requirements Portal, a message should appear asking if you want to open or save the file.
 Change the view option to Other, and then select Acrobat Reader.
-(If the PDF opens in Preview, you will not be able to save any changes or apply your digital signature).
+(If the PDF opens in Preview on a Mac, you will not be able to save any changes or apply your digital signature).
 You should be able to check a box indicating Always open Acrobat Reader for PDF files to store this setting on your computer.

 - Fill out the form electronically.
 Save the file as a PDF on your computer (Desktop or Documents recommended), and close the completed form.